Danny Levi: 2022

 On 28 May, Levi played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

 In October Levi was named in the Samoa squad for the 2021 Rugby League World Cup.

 2023

 On 8 January, Levi signed a two-year deal to join Canberra ahead of the 2023 NRL season.

 In round 3 of the 2023 NRL season, Levi suffered a broken jaw during Canberra's 24-20 victory over Cronulla and was ruled out for an indefinite period.
 It was reported that trainers attempted to search for Levi's missing teeth during and after the game.

 Levi was limited to only four matches with Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.

 2024

 Levi played 23 matches for Canberra in the 2024 NRL season as the club finished 9th on the table.

 2025

 Levi made only two appearances for Canberra in the 2025 NRL season.
 On 30 September, Levi was one of six players that departed the capital club at the end of their season.

+On 24 November 2025 it was reported that he signed for the Leeds Rhinos.
+On 24 November 2025, Leeds officially confirmed the signing of Levi on a two year deal.